 Fly into Marseilles and transfer to Arles to board your barge, the M.S.
 Anne Marie, privately chartered for your group.
 Settle into your cabin then raise a glass with your AdventureWomen traveling companions at the welcome dinner.
 By day, disembark for onshore adventures, returning for leisurely evenings onboard.
 The barge remains docked overnight.
 Enjoy the attentive services of the crew, gourmet dining and local vintages (with wine included at lunch and dinner!), and the lovely passing views.
 You will explore with expert French guides during the day, who will show you the best that southwestern Provence has to offer.
 You are also accompanied by an AdventureWomen Ambassador, committed to helping make your experience a fun and personally rewarding adventure, and cheering you on as you reach beyond your comfort zone to take on new challenges in your own unique way!

 The historic riverside city of Arles sits at the edge of the marshes that border the Camargue.
-Join the daughter of internationally renowned French photographer Lucien Clergue for a unique, photo-focused tour that highlights Arles’ famous landmarks and its rich artistic heritage.
-Visit the superbly preserved and UNESCO protected Roman amphitheater that still hosts world-renowned performers.
+Take a journey through time on a walking tour that highlights Arles’ famous landmarks and its rich artistic heritage.
 Pay homage to former resident Vincent Van Gogh as you step, almost literally, into his canvasses of Arles’ narrow streets and colorful cafes bathed in magical Provencal light.
-A special invitation to visit Lucien Clergue’s private photography studio offers a highly personal lens-eye view into his world.

 Travel down the lovely Rhone a Sète Canal and dock in Gallician for the night.
 Rise refreshed and ready for an authentic cowboy (or cowgirl, in this case!) adventure in the Camargue, aptly nicknamed “the Wild West of France.”
 A hearty welcome by the owner, Manadière (a female rancher), of a traditional breeding ranch draws you into her colorful world of wild Camargue horses and bulls, and the arduous herding work of the local cowboys, the gardians.
 Witness the rituals of sorting the cattle; the ferrade, branding the bulls; and a whoop-and-holler (with a French accent!) cattle race.
 Those fabulous felt cowboy hats?
 There are stores for that!